SENIOR SECURITY OFFICER (SSO) COURSE GUIDE

 • Regulating traffic

-• Maintain CCTV storage libraries
+• Maintaining CCTV storage libraries

-• Preservation of evidence
+• Preserving evidence

-• Assist in law enforcement
+• Assisting law enforcement

-How to become a Senior Security Officer (SSO)?
+How to Become a Senior Security Officer (SSO)

 Read more…